How to Scale Regional Load Balancers

 Each additional node increases the load balancer’s maximum:

-You can add up to 100 nodes to a load balancer.
+You can add up to 200 nodes to a load balancer if your account limits allow it.
+To request a limit increase, contact support.

 Note